 Although the idea of significantly reducing waste by burning it sounds like a good idea, is it really an ideal way to do it?
 See our podcast on this issue in cash for trash.

-According to an article by the BBC on dangers with burning waste, Labour AM Mike Hedges stated that utilising incinerations can prove very dangerous to the environment.
+According to an article by the BBC on the dangers of burning waste, Labour AM Mike Hedges stated that utilising incineration can prove very dangerous to the environment.

-Emissions from the incineration plants greatly harm the environment, as stated by Hedges.
+Emissions from incineration plants greatly harm the environment, as stated by Hedges.
 To add to his statements, “Some of it will be carbon dioxide which is very bad for global warming, some of it will be nitrous oxide and dioxins which we know are bad for health.”

-He even went as far as saying using landfills are better options than burning waste -albeit only slightly.
+He even went as far as saying using landfills is a better option than burning waste -albeit only slightly.

 As we discussed the disadvantages of waste incineration, let us all talk about the advantages of burning rubbish.